bradymholt/xertz/README.md

 ```
 |-- my_site
+  |-- _layouts
+  |-- media
+  |-- posts
+  |-- styles
   |-- _config.yml
-  |-- content
-  |-- layouts
-  |-- styles
+  |-- index.html.hbs
 ```

-- *config.yml* - This is the base config file.
-- *content* - This is the main folder for pages and posts.
-- *layouts* - This folder contains Handlebars layouts which will be used to contruct rendered pages.
+- *_layouts* - This folder contains Handlebars layouts which will be used to contruct rendered pages.
+- *media* - This is folder that is indented to hold images and other assets.
+The folder will be emitted as is.
+- *posts* - This is folder that is indented to blog posts.
 - *styles* - CSS files can be placed here and will be be made available in the template data.
+- *_config.yml* - This is the base config file.
+- *index.html.hbs* - This is the main index page for the site.

 ### Config